ricekot/ricekot.github.io/_posts/2019-07-23-tracking-progress.md

 I find it difficult to do things unless I'm under a deadline or in a challenging situation.
 In light of this (and to build consistency), I have decided to start following some rules to get things into motion and form new habits.

 ### The Rules
-1. 100 Day Challenge: I will be logging my experience daily at <{% link /progress/index.md %}> for the next 100 days, commiting to work at least 1 hour each day at a habit.
+1. 100 Day Challenge: I will be logging my experience daily at </progress/index.md> for the next 100 days, commiting to work at least 1 hour each day at a habit.
 This brings us to rule 2:
 2. No More than 3 Habits at a Time
 3. The Two Day Rule: It's okay to miss a day.
 However, I am NOT allowed to miss two days in a row.
 Also, for each day I miss, I will have to add one more day to the remaining days to make up for it.